Compose in color

 22/02/2023

 Hi!
-You used very nice pastel colors, and I think we can use them as a base to go even further.
+You've used some very nice pastel colors, and I think we can use them as a basis to go even further.

-For the first image, the main issue to correct is this magenta foreground which is very confusing.
-Usually, it is better to have a contrast in brightness between the foreground, the midground, and the background; so I will darken the foreground and lighten the sky.
+For the first image, the main issue to correct is the magenta foreground, which is very confusing.
+In general, it is preferable to have a contrast in luminosity between the foreground, the middle ground, and the background.
+So, I will darken the foreground and brighten the sky.

-For the 3rd proposal, you chose a very bright blue for the foreground.
-In my experience, although one should not be shy with warm colors (as indicated in the correction of the previous image) it is difficult to use very bright blues without giving a neon or generally artificial look.
-So, we tone down the blues, and reintroduce stronger oranges.
-And as with the others, the different planes can have more contrast in brightness.
+For the third proposal, you have chosen a very bright blue for the foreground.
+In my experience, while you shouldn't be shy with warm colors (as indicated in the correction of the previous image), it is difficult to use very bright blues without creating a neon or generally artificial look.
+So, we will tone down the blues and reintroduce stronger oranges.
+And, as with the others, the different planes can have more contrast in luminosity.

-Number 4 is with the 2nd, my favorite.
-The cyan you chose is very pretty, and you dared to use brighter oranges that well mark the sunset hour.
-We can always separate the brightness of the planes a bit more, but overall it's your proposal that works the best.
+The fourth one is, along with the second, my favorite.
+The cyan you chose is very nice, and you dared to use brighter oranges that clearly mark the time of sunset.
+We can always separate the luminosity of the planes a little more, but overall, this is your best proposal.

-In any case, it's very beautiful work, very poetic and subtle.
+In any case, this is very beautiful work, very poetic and subtle.

 Salut!
 Tu as utilisé de très jolies coueleurs pastelles, et je pense qu'on peut s'en servir de base pour aller encore plus loin.